Joe Cocker: Early career and the Grease Band (1961–1969)

 In 1966, after a year-long hiatus from music, Cocker teamed up with Chris Stainton, whom he had met several years before, to form the Grease Band.
 The Grease Band was named after Cocker read an interview with jazz keyboardist Jimmy Smith, where Smith positively described another musician as "having a lot of grease".
 Like the Avengers, Cocker's group mostly played in pubs in and around Sheffield.
 The Grease Band came to the attention of Denny Cordell, the producer of Procol Harum, the Moody Blues and Georgie Fame.
 Cocker recorded the single "Marjorine" without the Grease Band for Cordell in a London studio.
 He then moved to London with Chris Stainton, and the Grease Band was dissolved.
 Cordell set Cocker up with a residency at the Marquee Club in London, and a "new" Grease Band was formed with Stainton and keyboardist Tommy Eyre.

-In 1968, Cocker found commercial success with a rearrangement of "With a Little Help from My Friends", another Beatles song, which, many years later, was used as the opening theme for The Wonder Years.
+In 1968, Cocker found commercial success with a rearrangement of "With a Little Help from My Friends", another Beatles song.
 The recording features lead guitar from Jimmy Page, drumming by B. J. Wilson, backing vocals from Sue and Sunny, and Tommy Eyre on organ.
 The single remained in the top ten of the UK Singles Chart for thirteen weeks before eventually reaching number one, on 9 November 1968.
 It also reached number 68 on the US charts.